nicholasdgoodman/solace-samples-dotnet/README.md

   1. Open the Solution `src/SolaceExamples.sln`
   1. Designate a startup project (or projects)
   1. Start debugging by pressing F5
+  1. On the first run, the application will prompt for broker configuration information

+  * The broker configuration information is stored in `src/bin/SolaceSettings.json`.
+To update these settings edit or delete this file.

 **VS Code**
   1. Clone this GitHub repository